Unit 7, Timsway, Staines-upon-Thames, TW18 3JY

 Set up by CAMRA Member Andy Hayward in the autumn of 2015.
 In 2016 won Beer of the

-Festival at Ascot Racecouse BeerFest 2016 with Egyptian Goose, and Dark Beer of the Festival at Woking with Black Swan.
-Well done Andy.
-STOP PRESS (14th May’17) Has just won Beer of the Festival at 2017 Kingston Beer Festival with Mallard Mild, and at Hampton Beer Festival with Black Swan.
+Festival at Ascot Racecouse BeerFest with Egyptian Goose, and Dark Beer of the Festival at Woking with Black Swan.
+In 2017 the awards keep coming, with Beer of the Festival at Kingston Beer Festival with Mallard Mild, and at Hampton Beer Festival with Black Swan.
 Well done Andy.

 His beers are regularly available in The George, London Stone, Two Rivers, Beehive and the nearby Riverside Club in Staines.
 Also the Barley Mow, Shepperton Green, the Thyme at the Tavern in Chertsey, and the Royal Marine in Lyne (and featured in recent beer festival).
 The Compasses in Egham has had a few, and the Armstrong Gun occasional, as well of course the Egham USC which featured Black Swan Porter at it’s Easter 2017 BeerFest.
 Also bottles on sale in the off-licence next to the Two Rivers, and Cape Wine and Food.

 Further afield, The Sussex Arms and the White Swan in Twickenham are regulars, along with the Jolly Coopers and the Worlds End in Hampton, the Roebuck in Hampton Hill and the Masons Arms in Teddington.
 The Coronation Hall in Surbiton, and the Watchman and Woodies in New Malden have also had several deliveries, as has Staines Rugby Club in Hanworth.